SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-14-passover-vs-late-stage-capitalism.md

   the chicken is allowed, then the macaroni is not.

 Pretty clearly, they don't pay very well to hire competent people to put together their ads.
-Possibly an intern inadvertently swapped the Easter &amp; Passover meal photos.
+Possibly an intern inadvertently swapped the Easter &amp; Passover meal photos?

 <iframe width="400" height="224" src="https://www.youtube.com/embed/t1k6HmUY6Zk" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 Now, as one who is personally religious: